hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 Kibana depends on Elasticsearch and gets its configuration from a volumes shared from the host (``./elk-pipeline/``).
 For more details about the Logstash configuration, please refer to ``./elk-pipeline/logstash.conf``.

 [Elastic Search](https://www.elastic.co/products/elasticsearch) stores, indexes and searches large amount of data.
-Like Logstash it is distributed in nature.
+Like Logstash, it is distributed in nature.
 Elasticsearch is starting first in ``docker-compose-log.yml`` because other services such as Logstash and Kibana depends on it.
 Elasticsearch maps a host volume (``esdata1``) to its own data directory (``/usr/share/elasticsearch/data``).
 Thanks to that mapping, data are not lost when the container is stopped or if it crashes.